 - Malnourished liver: often caused by not enough high quality (animal) protein.
 Common in those with a history of veganism or low protein vegetarian diet.

 - Nutrition deficiencies: fat soluble vitamin deficiencies are common due to the popularity of low-fat diets, as well as some other common nutrient deficiencies.
+Hair analysis is a great way to assess your mineral deficiencies.

 - Poor digestion: weak digestion down-regulates or reduces the appetite often due to bloating, constipation and often causes you to not be able to take in as many calories.